ucl-comp0035/flask-starter/README.md

    You can specify a different port using `--port` e.g.  `flask --app flaskstarter run --debug --port 5001`

 You can also run the Flask app using `run.py` using the green run button in your IDE, or `python src/flaskstarter/run.py`.

+7. Please change the app name to your own and not 'flaskstarter'.
+Use the IDE and Refactor > Rename so that all associated imports etc are changed to reflect the new name.